Seraff/taxus/docs/basics.rst

   :scale: 50%
   :align: center

 HEX code of color can be specified.
-Sequoia saves previously selected colors to the history bar at the bottom of the color window.
+Taxus saves previously selected colors to the history bar at the bottom of the color window.

 To remove the color annotation from selected branches/taxa, click the "Remove Color" button (|remove_color_button|).